willvieira/ms_STM-managed/manuscript/manuscript.md

 # Next steps

-- Write the a very first draft of the paper with ideas of introduction, results and discussion
+- Write first draft of the paper
+  - [ ] Introduction
+  - [ ] Methods
+  - [ ] Results
+  - [ ] Discussion

-- Try and optimize the model calculating by arrays (and maybe some `RCpp` functions)
+- [ ] Try and optimize the model calculating by arrays (and maybe some `RCpp` functions)

 - Define the simulation plan to test for
-  - Pixel size
+  - [ ] Pixel size
-  - Range limit
+  - [ ] Range limit
-  - Increase in temperature (linear, exponential...)
+  - [ ] Increase in temperature (linear, exponential...)

-in the migration rate
+in the migration rate.

-- Once these factors are specified, define the the simulation plan to test for the effect of management practices on the migration rate.
+- [ ] Once these factors are specified, define the the simulation plan to test for the effect of management practices on the migration rate.op